dominichayesferen/BeautyFox/README.md

+# Beautyfox is being rewritten!
+Beautyfox 2 is in the works and will be a complete rewrite of Beautyfox that supports Firefox 128 ESR, as well as bringing more Internet Explorer eras than ever to the forefront, with new options, beta designs, and even Firefox Theme compability on the horizon.

+You can track development of Beautyfox 2 from the `main` branch - once Beautyfox 2 is completed, you will be able to find Beautyfox 1.0 in the `archive-bruni/beautyfox-1` branch.

+Enjoy AngelBruni's original version of Beautyfox in the meantime!

+## Wait, this isn't angelbruni's GitHub!

+That's right - AngelBruni transferred Beautyfox to me!
+You can find out more information in the Discord Server linked below.

 # What is BeautyFox?
 BeautyFox is a theme for Firefox 115 ESR that aims to replicate the Internet Explorer 9, 10, and 11 look and feel.
 ![image](https://github.com/angelbruni/BeautyFox/assets/48385307/c2ffe8f5-0ef7-4555-abfc-92026c58c9f5)